 At the present, we offer a bachelor’s degree in English, the Integrated Science Program (ISP), and a bilingual program the Modern Japanese Studies Program (MJSP).
 Please refer to their respective websites for further information.

 With the exception of the ISP and MJSP, all other undergraduate programs require a high proficiency of the Japanese language.
-Please refer to the Applying to Undergraduate Programs page (in English) and the University’s Admission Center (in Japanese) for more information concerning the application process.
+Please refer to our Undergraduate Admissions page and the University’s Admission Center (in Japanese) for more information concerning the application process.

 2) Are there any short-term courses available?